MatoMatoGit/upyiot/README.md

 * doc: Documentation folder

 ## Libraries
 All available libraries can be found in the list below.
 The dependencies of each respective library (if any) are shown in a sublist.
-Dependencies containing the prefix 'upy-' are part of the Micropython environment.
+Dependencies containing the prefix 'upy-' are part of Micropython.

 * driver-Led: Simple LED driver with PWM support.
     * upy-machine-Pin